haoyu-he/maui/README.md

 python get_influence_values.py --dataset DATASET_NAME --model MODEL_NAME --attacker 0 --combo --combo_bar THRESHOLD
 ```

-We use `attacker` to control which attackers to use, specifically, 0: Maui, 1: LinkTeller, 2: LSA2.
+We use `attacker` to specify which attacker to use, specifically, 0: Maui, 1: LinkTeller, 2: LSA2.

 ### Evaluating the attack performance